On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Kreiss-Lopatinskii determinants

 \begin{deff}[Intrinsic Kreiss-Lopatinskii determinant] The \emph{intrinsic Kreiss-Lopatinskii determinant} is the complex-valued function defined for $|z|\>1$ by:

 \end{deff}

-To conclude with these definitions, let us state a little more about the \emph{Uniform Kreiss-Lopatinksii Condition}.
-With the above notations and additionnaly to the invertibility of $ BK_{-r,m-1}(z)$, it corresponds to the existence of a constant $C>0$ such that for any $z\in\overline{\U}$, any $U\in\Es$ solution to~\eqref{eqbordZtransform} satisfies the uniform estimate
+To conclude with these definitions, let us state a little more about the \emph{Uniform Kreiss-Lopatinskii Condition}.
+With the above notations and additionally to the invertibility of $ BK_{-r,m-1}(z)$, it corresponds to the existence of a constant $C>0$ such that for any $z\in\overline{\U}$, any $U\in\Es$ solution to~\eqref{eqbordZtransform} satisfies the uniform estimate

-From the Parseval identity for the $\mathcal{Z}$-transform, this inequality gives directly the first necessary half-part of the strong stability estimate~\eqref{eq:stability}.
+From the Parseval identity for the $\mathcal{Z}$-transform, this inequality yields directly the first necessary half-part of the strong stability estimate~\eqref{eq:stability}.
 We refer the reader to~\cite{Gustafsson13} for a more detailed presentation.